 We have a substantial number of plants and conduct a significant portion of our business in energy producing regions in the U.S. and Canada.
 In general, we are relatively more dependent on business in these regions than are many of our competitors.
-For example, the dramatic decrease in oil prices beginning in 2014 directly affected our customers in the oil industry as they curtailed their level of operations, which had a corresponding effect on our customers in businesses which service or supply the oil industry as well as our customers in unrelated businesses located in areas which had benefited from the economic expansion generated by the robust growth driven by the higher oil prices in prior years.
-As a result, our organic growth in periods following this dramatic decrease in oil prices was negatively impacted by elevated headcount reductions in our wearer base as well as increased lost accounts.
-Recent trends indicate that the precipitous decline in energy prices will have a significant negative impact on wearer levels at existing customers in our North American energy-dependent markets.
+Recent volatility in energy prices have had and may continue to have a significant impact on wearer levels at existing customers in our North American energy-dependent markets.
 Our operating results are also directly impacted by the costs of the gasoline used to fuel our vehicles and the natural gas used to operate our plants.
-While it is difficult to quantify the positive and negative impacts on our financial results from changes in energy prices, we believe that the significant decrease in oil and natural gas prices we are currently experiencing will have an overall negative impact on the business.
+While it is difficult to quantify the positive and negative impacts on our future financial results from changes in energy prices, in general, we believe that significant decreases in oil and natural gas prices would have an overall negative impact on our results due to cutbacks by our customers both in, and dependent upon, the oil and natural gas industries, which would outweigh the benefits in our operating costs from lower energy costs.